 - Bark in the Park: Pet lovers are invited to take part in activities and visit vendors at the Dog Park.
 Dogs are welcome to try out the Dog Park for free during the event; proof of vaccination records for current rabies and DHLPP vaccines required.

 - Celebrate A Soldier - Presented by the Canton Historical Society: Canton was once home to many civil war soldiers, most of whom go unnoticed or remembered today.
 Help us commemorate their service by visiting the Cherry Hill Cemetery on Memorial Day Weekend to place a flower on a Canton Soldier’s grave.
 Flowers will be provided; Free; Preservation Park

-- Rally on Ridge: Join us for a festive evening of food, fun, music and more to benefit the Canton Farmers Market.
+- Rally on Ridge: 2021 date TBA.
+Join us for a festive evening of food, fun, music and more to benefit the Canton Farmers Market.
 Interested in being a food truck or sponsor at the event?
 Please email the Market Coordinator.

-- Brew, Brats and Bands at the Barn: Enjoy an evening of live entertainment while you sample delicious Michigan Beer.
+- Brew, Brats and Bands at the Barn: Watch for event date in 2021 to enjoy an evening of live entertainment while you sample delicious Michigan Beer.
 Participation in the event goes to support the Canton Historical Society.
 Purchase tickets online and at the Summit on the Park or Canton Clerk’s Office; Additional Ticket Information Coming Soon!
 Every September.

 - Ghost Stories in the Cady-Boyer Barn: Participate in a spooktacular evening of local lore, presented by Judge Ron Lowe.
 Every October.

 - More to Come!
 Check back throughout the market season for exciting upcoming events.

 The Canton Farmers Market participates in the Supplemental Nutrition Assistance Program (Bridge Card Program) as well as the Double Up Food Bucks Program.